Temporary Heat after Burst Pipes ...

 Cleaning Process: After all of the fabrics are removed from the room, walls and surfaces can start to be cleaned.
 In a room that has heavy cigarette smoke damage, typically we will wash the walls with water and a specialized cleaning detergent.
 After one to six hours later, those walls will begin to “bleed out” the nicotine.
 This will appear as orange streaks that are very noticeable and very unpleasant.
 Some walls require that this process is done more than a half dozen times just to stop the “bleed out”.
 Nicotine will still be left in the walls however, just in smaller quantities.

 Solution: Understandably, professional cleaning companies have a hard time estimating and then charging to wash the same wall multiple times over multiple days to ultimately only have an unhappy customer.
 The only way to remove the odor is to remove the nicotine.
 If the carpets and fabrics are removed, the dust is removed and the walls and surfaces washed – then the best method is to apply a sealer.
 The sealer traps the nicotine molecule, and therefore the odor, into the walls.
 If a customer is less sensitive, instead of sealing, an ozone generator run for 24-48 hours can help eliminate most of the odors.
 Ozone is effective because it destroys organic molecules such as nicotine.
 Again, results will depend on the severity of the smoke, the duration the materials were effected and the type of materials.
+We also have powerful fogging technology that can destroy nicotine in hard to reach places.
 The only guarantee for an odor free environment is to remove or seal the materials that hold nicotine.

 If you have any further questions call: